beaknit/arj/README.md

 [ahrf]

 interjection

-1.
-(used to imitate the bark of a dog).
+1. used to imitate the bark of a dog.

 ## Installation